Stage 1 means that the cancer is only in the neck of the womb (cervix).

 - stage 1B2

-In stage 1B1 the cancer is no larger than 4 centimetres (cm).
+In stage 1B1 the cancer is deeper than 5mm but no more than 2cm in size.

-In stage 1B2 the cancer is larger than 4cm across.
+In stage 1B2 the cancer is at least 2cm but not bigger than 4cm in size.

 - your type of cancer (the type of cells the cancer started in)